IanTeda/ianteda.github.io/src/_posts/engineering/2017-03-29-rule-3-dont-give-me-surprises.md

 ---
 title: Rule 3 - Give me good news, give bad news.
-Just don't give me surprises
+Just don't give me surprises.
-description: Be in control of your destiny, by getting out in front of issues and avoiding suprises.
+description: Be in control of your destiny, by getting out in front of issues and avoiding surprises.
 date: 2017-03-29
 layout: post
 tags: [construction, rule-book]